brinias/qilm/about.md

     *   The potential for more compact representations or faster convergence for certain tasks due to the increased expressivity, especially when combined with learned compression.
     *   The application of complex-valued neural networks beyond language to other domains where multi-faceted or phase-like information is crucial (e.g., audio, image processing, financial modeling).

-*   **Innovation Leadership:** Investing in and developing QILM could position Google at the forefront of a new wave of AI innovation.
-Pioneering research into quantum-inspired classical AI has the potential to yield breakthroughs that differentiate future AI products and services.

 ---